nekontachik/test-helper/STRUCTURE.md

 # Project Structure

-This document outlines the agreed-upon structure for our Test Management Application.
+This document outlines the agreed-upon structure for our Testing Buddy application.
 All team members should follow this structure when creating new files or modifying existing ones.

 ## Directory Structure

-test-helper/
+testing-buddy/
 ├── src/
 │ ├── components/
 │ │ └── ...
 (React components)